hyperstack-org/hyperstack/docs/activerecord_api.md

 end
 ```

 Think hard about how you are using this, as HyperMesh already acts as flux store, and is managing state for you.
+It may be you are just creating a redundant store!